Kaudaj/kjmodulebedrock/README.md

 ## Reporting issues

-You can report issues with this module in the main PrestaShop repository.
+You can report issues with this module in this very repository.
 [Click here to report an issue][report-issue].

 ## Multistore compatibility